You can provide these resources to patients to help them before, during and post screening. See the full resource library.

 Before screening appointment

-- Easy Read guide explaining the choices available for having a Cervical Screening Test
+- Fact sheet explaining self-collection and the Cervical Screening Test

 During screening appointment

 - Instructional video on how to take a Cervical Screening Test sample

 - Visual guide on how to collect your own vaginal sample for a Cervical Screening Test

 Watch our case study video on overcoming the LGBTIQ+ barriers.